 Water bugs, whether you’re talking about a palmetto bug or a common pest cockroach, are a nuisance inside your house.
 You’re here because you want them gone right?
-Read on to learn how to kill water bugs and get rid of them before they get a chance to settle in and multiply.
+Read on to learn how to get rid of water bugs, and kill them before they get a chance to settle in and multiply.

 When someone says water bug, they could be referring to a few different bugs.
-Water bug is commonly used to refer to:
+Are water bugs and roaches the same thing?
+When someone says water bugs, they are talking about larger cockroaches that are commonly found.
+The term water bug is commonly used to refer to:

 All three of these cockroaches are larger in size compared to the cockroach commonly found to infest homes, the German cockroach.

 It doesn’t matter which cockroach you are dealing with specifically.
 You can kill them all using the same methods.
-All of the methods I list here will get the job done.
+What kills waterbugs?
+All of the methods I list below will get the job done.

 Boric acid and borax are effective natural solutions.
 They’re similar, but they are not the same thing.
 Since their effects on roaches and application are almost identical, I like to lump these two together.
 You can read more about how to use both boric acid and borax in my other posts.
 If you choose to use either of these two, don’t forget to read my article about common mistakes to avoid when using them.
 It’s very important that you use them correctly.
 If you don’t, they won’t work very well.